Our favourite teacher and school-related jokes & puns

 - Charles Dickens walks into a bar and asks for a Martini.
 The barman asks 'oliver or twist'?

-- Two sodium ions walking down the street:
+- Two sodium ions are walking down the street:

 - I've lost an electron